grimreaper/cpython/Doc/howto/unicode.rst

 Encodings
 ---------

 To summarize the previous section: a Unicode string is a sequence of code points, which are numbers from 0 through ``0x10FFFF`` (1,114,111 decimal).
-This sequence needs to be represented as a set of bytes (meaning, values from 0 through 255) in memory.
-The rules for translating a Unicode string into a sequence of bytes are called an **encoding**.
+This sequence of code points needs to be represented in memory as a set of **code units**, and **code units** are then mapped to 8-bit bytes.
+The rules for translating a Unicode string into a sequence of bytes are called a **character encoding**, or just an **encoding**.

-The first encoding you might think of is an array of 32-bit integers.
-In this representation, the string "Python" would look like this:
+The first encoding you might think of is using 32-bit integers as the code unit, and then using the CPU's representation of 32-bit integers.
+In this representation, the string "Python" might look like this:

 .. code-block:: none